 And this is why lawyers in the real world (not TV Land) always tell their clients to remain silent and to demand that their lawyer be present for any questioning and to not engage in discussions with law enforcement authorities.

 Let Our Attorneys Advise You

 If you have been arrested and charged with a criminal offense, then you need an experienced Chicago criminal defense lawyer on your side, like the attorneys at Mitchell S. Sexner & Associates LLC.
-Call us today at (800) 996-4824 for a free consultation in the confidential surroundings of our offices in Arlington Heights or Chicago.
+Contact us today at (312) 644-0444 for a free consultation either by phone or in the confidential surroundings of our offices in Arlington Heights or Chicago.

 Click here for more information about your rights.